RVARELAT/cse15l-lab-reports/lab-report-2.md

 ## /search
 ![third image](search.png)
 - In this example, when we use our /search path, we expect to search our list for the strings with the given substring.
-In our screenshot, the substring is "app" and therefore, we search through our list and expect a new list with our strings "pineapple, apple" to be returned as those words conatiain the "app" substring.
+In our screenshot, the substring is "app" and therefore, we search through our list and expect a new list with our strings "pineapple, apple" to be returned as those words contain the "app" substring.
 - In our code below, we create a new arraylist as that is where we want our Strings to be added with the given substring.
 We use a for loop to iterate through our list with our strings, and add this string to our new list if it contains "parameters[1]" which stands for the substring in this case.
 We return this new list once our for loop finishes.
 ```
 if (url.getPath().contains("/search")) {